This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 In Virginia, some laws guide the process of filing and the types of lawsuits you can start on behalf of your child with cerebral palsy:

 - Medical malpractice.
 Medical professionals must provide care up to a certain standard, as defined by the industry.
-If they fail to meet that standard and a patient is harmed, it is negligence.
+It is negligence if they fail to meet that standard and a patient is harmed.
 If you know of or suspect neglect in causing your child’s cerebral palsy diagnosis, you can file a lawsuit for medical malpractice.
 Doing so holds responsible individuals accountable for their mistakes and helps you recover damages to cover your child’s care and treatment costs.

 - Discrimination.
 Both U.S. and Virginia laws prohibit discrimination based on disability.[1]
 You may experience discrimination in your child’s school, public places, or securing housing for your family.
 In any of these instances, you can file a complaint with the government or a lawsuit to resolve the situation and get what your child needs.
 A lawsuit over discrimination may also provide monetary damages.